Liquid Crystals on curved manifolds

 Defects in a polar liquid crystal film on a sphere.
 Colors indicate a polar order.

-Liquid crystals are composed of anisometric molecules, like rods or plate-lets, and have orientational and translation order.
-They can be characterized in some sense as a liquid and in another sense as a solid.
-Forcing the molecules to locate at a fluid-fluid interface and align tagentially to this surface gives rise to interesting arrangements of the crystals.
+Liquid crystals are composed of anisometric molecules, such as rods or plates, and have an order of orientation and translation.
+They can be characterized in one sense as a liquid and in another as a solid.
+Forcing the molecules to locate at a liquid-liquid interface and to orient themselves tangentially to that surface results in interesting crystal arrangements.

 Research focus

-We study three types of models: 1. a discrete particle model with shape and interaction explicitly given, 2. a continuous field-theoretic model for orientational order, 3. a combination of translational and orientational order.
-The first model is analyzed in cooperation with Francesco Alaimo, the second one with Michael Nestler and Ingo Nitschke and the third model is a collaborative research topic with Hartmut Löwen and Raphael Wittkowski from Düsseldorf and Münster, respectively.
+We study three types of models: First, a discrete particle model where form and interaction are explicitly given.
+Second, a continuous field-theoretic model for orientational order, and third, a combination of translational and orientational order.
+The first model is analyzed in collaboration with Francesco Alaimo, the second with Michael Nestler and Ingo Nitschke, and the third is a joint research topic with Hartmut Löwen and Raphael Wittkowski from Düsseldorf and Münster, respectively.

 Student projects and thesis topics